jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 Altitude of studied population in m = Height above sea level of specific population in meters e.g. 208m.

 __Note:__ Height is either given in the paper, by author communication, or we look it up with Google Maps.
 If you enter the coordinates into Google Maps you’ll see the altitude at the bottom right corner of the window.
-If you scroll around in google maps with your mouse the altitude will change, so pay attention that you read the altitude directly after entering the coordinates without scrolling around!
+If you scroll around in Google maps with your mouse the altitude will change, so pay attention that you read the altitude directly after entering the coordinates without scrolling around!

 ![Altitude](images/Altitude.png)